 - Identify and engage key stakeholders from community and clinical sectors.

 - Negotiate and agree on goals and objectives of the linkage.

 - Aim to coordinate and manage the linkage.

 - Grow the linkage with sustainability in mind.

 - Evaluate the linkage.

-The user will find resource lists, white papers, case studies, examples of referral forms and clinic check-off lists.
+The type of information presented for each strategy varies and includes white papers, case studies and examples of specific forms.
 Strategies that demonstrate how to incorporate community health workers, community pharmacy programs, primary care and community outreach are also included.
 Additional resources address the use of electronic health records (EHR) and data to identify areas of need and activate funding sources.